 AAAA: This record is used to translate hostnames to IPv6 addresses.

-CNAME (Canonical Name): Used to create additional hostnames or aliases for hosts in a domain.
+CNAME (Canonical Name): It used to create additional hostnames or aliases for hosts in a domain.
 Used when multiple services (such as FTP and web server) are running on a server with a single IP address.
-Each service has its own DNS login (such as ftp.example.com and www.example.com). this is also used when you run multiple HTTP servers with different names on the same host.
+Each service has its own records such as ftp.example.com and www.example.com. this is also used when you run multiple HTTP servers with different names on the same host.

 NS (Name Server): Defines the relationship between a domain name and name servers that store information for that domain.
 Each domain can be associated with multiple name servers.

-MX (registration) – Mail Exchange: Associates a domain name with a list of mail exchange servers for that domain.
+MX (registration) – Mail Exchange: It associates a domain name with a list of mail exchange servers for that domain.

 PTR (Pointer): Also known as reverse registration, it works in the opposite direction of A registration and converts IPs to domains.